 Healthy Traditions announced today that they have added Raw Brown Whole Flax Seeds to their line of GMO-tested and Glyphosate-tested products.
 Healthy Traditions is a brand of Tropical Traditions, and in 2014 Tropical Traditions tested their USDA certified organic grains for the presence of glyphosate.
 They were shocked to find many of their grains were contaminated with the herbicide glyphosate.
 In their search for new products that would test clean for the presence of both GMOs and glyphosate, they had a very difficult time finding flax seeds that tested clean for the presence of glyphosate.
 The area of the U.S. where most flax seeds grow are in northern states where desiccating crops with glyphosate is common practice to control the harvest prior to snowfall.
 Finally, almost 2 years later, they obtained samples from a farm in Italy that tested clean on the samples which were tested.
 They now offer this very high quality flax seed to their American market.

-Healthy Traditions announced today the launch of their new product, raw Apple Cider Vinegar with "mother."
+Healthy Traditions recently announced the launch of their new product, raw Apple Cider Vinegar with "mother."
 Starting the last part of 2014, Healthy Traditions, a division of Tropical Traditions, Inc., has started testing all of its products for the presence of the herbicide glyphosate, since many of their USDA certified organic products were tested to be contaminated with glyphosate.
 Finding a supplier of Apple Cider Vinegar that could be tested and traced all the way back to the producer proved difficult, as many apple cider vinegars are produced with apples from many different orchards, meaning that a single batch test may not represent all bottles used in each batch.
 So they began to search for a single source orchard to produce their own apple cider vinegar.
 The Healthy Traditions Apple Cider Vinegar is made by hand on a small family farm in Wisconsin.
 This high quality and great tasting vinegar starts by hand picking a mixture of apples that are suited perfectly for cider, imparting a depth of flavors to the vinegar that are unique.
 The apples are grown in Wisconsin on a certified organic orchard that practices sustainable agriculture by using livestock to maintain the orchard floor.
 By rotating different animals in the orchard the caretakers are able to reduce weeds and insects that would hinder the apple production.

 Healthy Traditions' new Traditionally Produced Rolled Oats are grown on a small family farm in Wisconsin using sustainable methods without any pesticides, herbicides or chemical fertilizers.
 As an added assurance they are also tested for the presence of glyphosate and no trace was found.
 We have tested many batches of oats nationwide, including those certified organic, and it has been extremely difficult to find sources with no trace of the herbicide glyphosate present.
 These oats are processed by a small family-run mill, also in Wisconsin, and are never subjected to any heat processing and are truly raw.
 This mill is dedicated to milling only grains grown on nearby farms that are free from pesticides and herbicides.